Board Certification (advanced)

 - Have at least an Associates degree from a post secondary institution recognized by a national educational accrediting agency.

-- Currently be employed in a Medical Examiner/Coroner jurisdiction or equivalent federal authority with the job responsibility to "conduct scene investigation".
+- Must currently be employed in a Medical Examiner or Coroner office or equivalent federal authority with the job responsibility to "conduct death scene investigations" or supervise such investigations at time of application and examination.

-Have a minimum of 4,000 hours of experience in the past six years.
+Have a minimum of 4,000 hours of death investigation experience in the past six years.

 - NOTE: If you are currently employed by a M.E./Coroner's office full time, you will have accumulated 4,000 hours in two years.
 If you are employed part time, you must have accumulated 4,000 hours within the past six years.